 September is Attendance Awareness Month!
 Nationally, the evidence is mounting that students who are chronically absent - missing 10% or more of the school year for any reason - are less likely to read well by the end of third grade and are more prone to drop out of high school.

 The newsletter focuses on reentry with tips on reengaging students, creative ways to insure successful reentry, and one state's effort to reengage youth with disabilities.

 Sustainability of Dropout Prevention Efforts in a Large Urban School District: Teaming, Action Planning, Implementation, Evaluation, and Celebration!
 This webinar discusses the training and technical assistance provided to schools utilizing the NDPC-SD's Dropout Prevention Intervention Framework.

-The Regional Resource Center Program’s (RRCP) Student Performance and Achievement (SPA) and Systems and Improvement Planning Priority (SIPP) Teams have developed the second in a series of Spotlight Briefs, this one focusing on Michigan’s Integrated Behavior and Learning Support Initiative (MiBLSi), a statewide program that integrates reading interventions and PBIS to support schoolwide improvement in academic achievement and behavior.
+The Regional Resource Center Program’s (RRCP) Student Performance and Achievement (SPA) and Systems and Improvement Planning Priority (SIPP) Teams developed two Spotlight Briefs related to school completion.
+The first Spotlight Brief was focused on Georgia’s statewide school completion initiative, GraduateFirst.
+The second Spotlight Brief addressed Michigan’s Integrated Behavior and Learning Support Initiative (MiBLSi), a statewide program that integrates reading interventions and PBIS to support school wide improvement in academic achievement and behavior.

 Join our Big IDEAs: Dropout Prevention Strategies eNewsletter mailing list